drsaint1/mini-game/README.md

 npx hardhat run scripts/deploy-contracts.js --network etherlinkTestnet
 ```

 **Note:** The game is already configured with pre-deployed contracts, so this step is optional.
+The script automatically updates the .env file with new contracts.

 ### Step 6: Start the Development Server